Pandey-Pankaj/BrainOscillations/README.md

 # Brain Oscillations

-This contains all the resources related to Brain Oscillations
+This contains all the resources related to Brain Oscillations.
+Brain Osciallations are observed in three ways.
+1. Micro (Action Potential)
+2. Meso (Local Field Potential)
+3. Macro (EEG)

 # Books